- Find a Trail

 The Mount Jewett to Kinzua Bridge Trail Club (MJ2KB) manages this section of the Knox & Kane Rail Trail.

-A 7.5-mile section of the Knox & Kane Rail Trail heads northeast from Highland Kane Road in Lamont to Route 6 on the outskirts of Kane.
-Open to pedestrians, hikers and cyclists only, this crushed-stone path runs parallel to Route 6 as it travels through the borough of Kane—passing by restaurants, lodging, wineries, a brewery, a distillery, artistry and places of historical significance.
+A 12.3-mile section of the Knox & Kane Rail Trail heads southwest from Route 6 through the borough of Kane to Highway 66 in Highland Township.
+Open to pedestrians, hikers, and cyclists only, this crushed-stone path runs parallel to Route 6 as it travels through Kane—passing by restaurants, lodging, wineries, a brewery, a distillery, artistry and places of historical significance.
 The route also includes a pedestrian bridge over an active railroad line.

-Including this 7.5-mile section, approximately 23 miles of the eventual 74 miles of the Knox & Kane Rail Trail will be managed by TAMED (Trail Association of the McKean/Elk Divide).
+Including 7.5 miles from this section, approximately 23 miles of the eventual 74 miles of the Knox & Kane Rail Trail will be managed by TAMED (Trail Association of the McKean/Elk Divide).
 As trail manager, the organization is working towards constructing their segment of the rail-trail, as well as maintaining the 7.5 open miles of trail.
 With a projected construction date of 2023, the next section under development heads northeast from Route 6 to Route 219 in Lantz Corners.
 The section of the trail just east of the Kane Country Club to Route 219 at Lantz Corners is currently undeveloped but will hopefully be completed in 2023.
-Also on the agenda is completing the trail from Lamont southwesterly to the Elk/Forest County Line.
+Also on the agenda is completing the trail from Nansen southwesterly to the Elk/Forest County Line.

 Paralleling PA-66, this 27.5-mile section of the trail runs between Marienville in Forest County and Marianne in Clarion County.